AlexZhu2000/BlindMap/README.md

 BlindMap is designed for real-time, deadline-constrained V2X collaborative perception, addressing the two fundamental limitations of prior systems:

-- Ego-centric region selection is inaccurate
+- Ego-centric region selection is inaccurate.
 Existing methods rely on uncertainty maps or attention—both ego-centric, unable to understand what is actually occluded from the ego viewpoint.

-- Communication depends on request-response loops
+- Communication depends on request-response loops.
 This tight coupling between ego perception → request → collaborator response makes global collaboration latency uncontrollable.

 BlindMap introduces a new communication paradigm: